 4. The File Size

-While using captions for SEO purposes, it is crucial to keep optimization in mind.
-Not every photo on a blog should have a caption.
-Use it sensibly, where you think it would help your audience.
+While using captions for SEO purposes, be careful with over-optimization.
+Use captions wisely, and place them only where you think it would help your audience.

 6. XML Sitemap